 Medical care for people with FSHD requires self-advocacy, a knowledge of the types of medical issues that can arise, and understanding which medical specialists should be consulted for specific issues.
 Start by becoming familiar with the more common medical issues and procedures listed below.
 Then visit Finding Care to learn about the many types of medical specialists that you might need to consult over time.
 The Patient Library is a repository of downloadable articles and publications that you can refer to and share with your care providers.

 Our downloadable brochure About FSHD provides valuable guidance.
-A physician should be your source for specific health care recommendations, but being a knowledgeable patient makes a huge difference.
+A licensed medical professional should be your source for specific health care recommendations, but being a knowledgeable patient makes a huge difference.
+Give your doctor the American Academy of Neurology's Evidence-based guideline for clinicians.

 Click on the links below to learn about specific topics.
 Scroll down to view videos and read our blog posts.